telerik/ajax-docs/api/server/Telerik.Web.UI/RadRibbonBar.md

                             the new selected tab;get_previouslySelectedTab() - the instance of the tab which was previously selected;get_domEvent().

-###  OnClientButtonClicking `String`
+###  OnClientSelectedTabChanging `String`

 Gets or sets a value indicating the client-side event handler that is called
-            after a button is clicked.
-The event serves as a point for conditional cancel of the button clicking.
+            after a non-selected tab is clicked.
+The event serves as a point for conditional cancel of the selecting of new tab.

 #### Remarks
-Use the OnClientButtonClicking property to specify a
+Use the OnClientSelectedTabChanging property to specify a
-                JavaScript function that is executed after a button is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
+                JavaScript function that is executed after a non-selected tab is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 2 properties:get_button() - the instance of the button which is clicked;get_domEvent().
+                        eventArgs with 3 properties:get_tab() - the instance of the tab which is just clicked;get_previouslySelectedTab() - the instance of the tab which still is the selected tab (it's cancelable event);get_domEvent().

-###  OnClientButtonClicked `String`
+###  OnClientSplitButtonClicked `String`

 Gets or sets a value indicating the client-side event handler that is called
-            after a button is clicked.
+            after a button inside of a split button is clicked.
 The event is passed the point for conditional cancel of the button clicking.

 #### Remarks
-Use the OnClientButtonClicked property to specify a
+Use the OnClientSplitButtonClicked property to specify a
-                JavaScript function that is executed after a button is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
+                JavaScript function that is executed after a button inside of a split button is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
                         eventArgs with 2 properties:get_button() - the instance of the button which is